How China’s reprimand over Taiwan falls on deaf ears in Lithuania

 This would make it the first such office in Europe to represent Taiwan by its name, which China considers a violation of the “One China” policy.

-Before that, Lithuania had hoped to benefit from its membership of China’s “17+1” block with Central and Eastern Europe to address a soaring trade deficit and benefit from China’s blueprint Belt and Road Initiative projects.
+Before that, Lithuania had hoped to benefit from its membership of China’s “17+1” block with central and eastern Europe to address a soaring trade deficit and benefit from China’s blueprint Belt and Road Initiative projects.
 But this has not been realised as China lagged behind on its investment promises and focused instead on organising high profile diplomatic meetings.

-The total Chinese investment in Lithuania was estimated to be around just £70 million last year, according to the Central and Eastern Europe Center for Asian Studies.
+The total Chinese investment in Lithuania was estimated to be around just £70m last year, according to the Central and Eastern Europe Centre for Asian Studies.
 This amounts to around 0.4 per cent of Lithuania’s total foreign direct investment.
-The United Nations COMTRADE database on international trade shows China’s exports to Lithuania reached £1 billion in 2020, while China imported Lithuanian goods worth merely £258 million the same year.
+The United Nations COMTRADE database on international trade shows China’s exports to Lithuania reached £1bn in 2020, while China imported Lithuanian goods worth merely £258m the same year.

 Lithuania has, subsequently, decided to withdraw from the “17+1” in May, calling on all EU members to pull out.
 “From our perspective, it is high time for the EU to move from a dividing 16+1 format to a more uniting and therefore much more efficient 27+1,” Mr Landsbergis told Politico back then.
 “The EU is strongest when all 27 member states act together along with EU institutions.”